 Disaster Resilience and crisis management

 The human, ecological and economic costs of an accident can impact the whole of society.
-Therefore, it, is necessary to establish and apply safety and risk-reduction measures to prevent accidents and reduce their impacts.
+Therefore, it is necessary to establish and apply safety and risk-reduction measures to prevent accidents and reduce their impacts.
 Furthermore, resilience should be enhanced in order to anticipate the effects of climate hazards (such as flooding, forest fires and drought) and geological hazards (i.e. tsunamis and seismic hazards).
 Moreover, rather than perceiving incidents in silos, a multi-hazard approach should be applied in order to be prepared for cascading effects.

 Outside of the UCPM, the EU’s legislative portfolio incorporates several policies with potential relevance, including Directive 2012/18/EU, better known as the Seveso III Directive, which sets out rules for preventing major accidents involving dangerous substances and limiting the consequences for human health and the environment.
-Seveso III is focused on unintentional events, such as accidents and natural hazards, and does not usually apply to intentional events, such as attacks.
-It excludes military establishments, pipelines, and transport outside the establishment.
+Seveso III is focused on unintentional events and excludes military establishments, pipelines, and transport outside the establishment.
 It does not examine the cause of an accident.
 Instead, it focuses on its impact.
 The safety report has to consider operational causes, natural causes and external causes (although the text does not explicitly mention causes such as sabotage) and is complemented by critical infrastructure protection regulations for attack-prone installations.

 Links outside the EU